ffornari90/iam-voms-aa/README.md

 * `IAM_VERSION` can be set to the preferred IAM release to be installed (default is `v1.6.0`).
 * `VO_NAME` can be set to a custom VO name (default is `test.vo`).
 * `USER_PRIV_KEY` can be set with the base64 encoded content of a VOMS client private key file.
-* `USER_CERT_URL` can be set with the URL from which the client certificate associated to the previous VOMS client private key can be downloaded.
+* `USER_CERT_URL` can be set with the URL from which the VOMS client certificate can be downloaded.
 * `MYSQL_DB` can be set to a custom value (default is `db`).
 * `MYSQL_USERNAME` can be set to a custom value (default is `iam`).
 * `MYSQL_PWD` can be set to a custom value (default is `pwd`).